 I didn’t see it coming.
-My wife and I have been bitten by the car camping bug.
+My girlfriend and I have been bitten by the car camping bug.

 The Teacher Becomes a Student